stolostron/rhacm-docs/README.md

 ruby -v
 ```

-4. Install GCC make by using the following command:
+4. Install GCC by using the following command:
 ```
 brew install gcc
 ```